danibt656/Mapache/README.md

 $ make all
 ```

-To clean binary files & build directories, use `make all`:
+To clean binary files & build directories, use:

 ```
 $ make clean